javiergomez1/RHC_CIT114/notes02.md

 ##### "We just went past the 3 million man hour mark for zero lost-time incidents."
 The fact that Google has gone beyond 3 million man hours without incindents is very impressive and solidifies how reliable Google clouds is.

+##### "Data transfer between services in the same region is free"
+It's nice to know that transferring data between AWS services will not cost anything.

 ### 3) Outline the new facts that you learned from this section?

 #### TCO (Total Cost of Ownership) Components